jonhoo/thesquareplanet.com/_posts/2016-06-06-choosing-a-programming-language.md

   to circumvent many of the checks (see `interface{}` in Go, `void*` in C, and `Object` in Java), but in general force you to write sensible code.
 Examples of these languages are Go, C, C++, and Java.
-These are often referred to as *statically typed*.
+These are often referred to as *statically and strongly typed*.
+There is a difference between statically typed and strongly typed, which you can read up on elsewhere, but they both belong in this tier.
+The higher tiers require both.

 - **No cheating.** Now we're getting into the land of "no shenanigans".
   Not only do you have to convince the compiler that your program